Supervisors and hiring managers play a big role in making employees feel welcome.

 Enter their personal data.
 Submit their social insurance number and birth date along with the requisition number or a copy of your offer letter through an AskMyHR (IDIR restricted) service request.

-Submit a facilities request for a desk, chair, or any other office furniture that's needed.
+Submit a facilities request for a desk, chair or any other office furniture that's needed.
 Check to see if your ministry has a facilities coordinator to help with this.

-Arrange for appropriate technology tools (such as an IDIR, computer, software, phone, printer key fob, or building pass) or systems access (such as LAN, SharePoint, etc.).
+Arrange for appropriate technology tools (such as an IDIR, computer, software, phone, printer key fob or building pass) or systems access (such as LAN, SharePoint, etc.).
 Contact your ministry iStore facilities representative (if applicable) or follow instructions in the OCIO My Service Centre Rates and Lead Times (IDIR restricted).

-Request the following items for the employee (if applicable): financial authority, Mastercard, petty cash, business cards, or a digital signature.
 Follow up with the person at your ministry responsible for each item.
-An admin support person may be able to help you find out who to contact.
+An administrative support person may be able to help you find out who to contact.

 View your new employee’s number in PeopleSoft: